Quantum Gravity Effects on Dark Matter and Gravitational Waves: Discrete Global Symmetry Breakings in QG

 In particle physics model building, it is often useful to invoke discrete global symmetries in EFTs.
 It has long been believed~\cite{Banks:1988yz,Banks:2010zn,Harlow:2018tng}, however, that there exists no exact (continuous or discrete) global symmetry in QG theories~\footnote{This statement can be violated in QG theories involving ensemble averages, see, e.g.\ refs.~\cite{Antinucci:2023uzq,Ashwinkumar:2023jtz} for recent discussions.}.
 In other words, any global symmetry of a given EFT is at best an approximate symmetry emergent in the IR \cite{Witten:2017hdv}, and should be broken by a higher-dimensional operator

 where we consider the leading dimension-five operator in four spacetime dimensions.

 One might naively expect that $\Lambda_{\rm QG} \sim \mathcal{O}(M_{\rm Pl})$, since this is a QG effect.
 A global symmetry, however, can be broken by non-perturbative instanton effects (e.g.\ D-brane instanton in string theory \cite{Blumenhagen:2006xt,Florea:2006si,Blumenhagen:2009qh} or gravitational instanton \cite{Giddings:1987cg,Lee:1988ge,Abbott:1989jw,Coleman:1989zu}).
-The operator in eq.~\eqref{eq:breaking} is then suppressed by a factor $e^{-\mathcal{S}}$, where the dimensionless parameter $\mathcal{S}$ represents the size of the action of the non-perturbative instanton \footnote{Such a small parameter can also be generated by warped throats \cite{Randall:1998uk} and conformal sequestering \cite{Luty:2000ec}.
+The operator in eq.~\eqref{eq:breaking} is then suppressed by a factor $e^{-\mathcal{S}}$, where the dimensionless parameter $\mathcal{S}$ represents the size of the action of the nonperturbative instanton~\footnote{Such a small parameter can also be generated by warped throats \cite{Randall:1998uk} and conformal sequestering \cite{Luty:2000ec}.
 It is, however, often non-trivial to realize these scenarios in string theory, see, e.g.\ \cite{Anisimov:2001zz,Anisimov:2002az,Kachru:2006em} for discussions on sequestering from warped throats in string theory.}.
 In this case, the scale $\Lambda_{\rm QG}$ should be estimated as

-In this Letter, we consider a scenario where a few different $\Ztwo$ global symmetries are broken by higher dimensional operators associated with the {\it same} energy scale $\Lambda_{\rm QG}$.
+In principle, one can achieve an effective trans-Planckian scale generated by fields with sub-Planckian mass if there is a very small coupling in the theory.
+However, the exponential enhancement due to the instanton means we are typically many orders of magnitude above the Planck scale.
+This implies any resulting phenomenology is almost certainly due to QG effects.
+In this Letter, we consider a scenario where a few different $\Ztwo$-global symmetries are broken by higher dimensional operators associated with the {\it same} energy scale $\Lambda_{\rm QG}$.
 In general, there is no guarantee that different global mechanisms for global symmetry breaking are associated with the same energy scale.
 There are, however, important motivations for this assumption, and our discussion can be regarded as a minimal example representing the spirit of more general constraints.

 The first motivation comes from the fact that the number of tunable parameters in EFT is finite in string theory---both the number of Calabi-Yau geometries and the choices of fluxes therein are believed to be finite \cite{Acharya:2006zw}, and this leads to infinite constraints on the higher-dimensional operators in the EFT (see, e.g.\ ref.~\cite{Heckman:2019bzm} for a recent discussion).
 Our assumption is a minimal incarnation of this constraint.